sappelhoff/sp_code/README.md

 - `publication_plots/README`: Basic information about the `publication_plots/` directory.
 - `publication_plots.ipynb`: To produce the plots used in the paper.
-- `publication_plots/fig1a.odg`: A "Libre Office Draw" file for panel a in Figure 1.
+- `publication_plots/fig1a.odg`: A "LibreOffice Draw" file for panel a in Figure 1.
 - `publication_plots/fig1a.pdf`: A pdf export from the `publication_plots/fig1a.odg` file.
-- `publication_plots/fig1.sh`: A shell script to stitch together panel a, and the remaining panels for Figure 1.
+- `publication_plots/fig1-tikz.tex`: A XeTex file to stitch together panel a, and the remaining panels for Figure 1.
+- `publication_plots/fig1-tikz_to_png.sh`: A shell script to convert Figure 1 PDF to PNG.